Tired, Achy Feet? Try These 6 Yoga Poses for Relief

 Try this yoga series to take a little extra care of your tired feet.

-Adho Mukha Svanasana – Downward-Facing Dog is the ultimate back of the body stretch.
-This includes the hamstrings, gastrocnemius (calf muscle) and Achilles tendon in the legs.
-To make Downward-Facing Dog even sweeter for the feet, add in alternating gentle heal raises by bending one knee as you push the opposite heel to the ground.
-If your heels don’t touch the ground, place a rolled up blanket or yoga mat under the heels for support.
+Adho Mukha Svanasana (Downward-Facing Dog) is the ultimate back-of-the-body stretch.
+This includes the hamstrings, gastrocnemius (calf muscle), and Achilles tendon in the legs.
+To make Downward-Facing Dog even sweeter for the feet, add alternating gentle heel raises by bending one knee as you push the opposite heel to the ground.
+If your heels don’t touch the ground, place a rolled-up blanket or yoga mat under the heels for support.

-Runner’s Stretch – Come into a low lunge with your right foot forward.
+Come into a low lunge with your right foot forward.
 Keeping your back toes tucked under, drop your left knee to the mat and shift the hips back towards the heel.
 Flex your right foot and hinge the upper body over the front knee.
-Hands on blocks will provide extra support here and allow for a deeper hip hinge.
+Hands-on blocks will provide extra support here and allow for a deeper hip hinge.

-Virasana – Hero’s Pose.
 From a kneeling position, press the tops of your feet into the mat as you bring yourself down between your legs.
-Knees should be pointing forward for proper alignment.
+In Virasana (Hero’s Pose), the knees should be pointing forward for proper alignment.
 If your hips can’t comfortably reach the floor without straining the knees, place a bolster or blanket between your legs to raise the height of your seat.
-If this stretch is too intense for the feet, a rolled blanket under the ankles can provide some relief.
+If this stretch is too intense for the feet, a rolled blanket under the ankles can provide relief.

-Vrksasana - Tree Pose with a block.
-Standing on a block in tree pose will destabilize the standing foot and help to strengthen both the primary and assister muscles.
+Standing on a block in Tree Pose will destabilize the standing foot and help to strengthen both the primary and assister muscles.
 Standing on the block will also better enable you to evenly distribute the weight among all four corners of the standing foot.
 Be sure you don’t grip your toes around the block or allow the standing hip to sink down.
 Although a cork block will provide more stability here, a foam block is better to help feel proper weight distribution.
-(You may want to practice by the wall at first)
+You may want to practice by the wall at first.

-Baddha Konasana - Bound Angle Pose.
-With your feet placed together, you’ll really be able to see if you have flat feet or high arches.
-Placing a tennis ball between your feet to gently roll back and forth will help stretch fascia.
+With your feet placed together in Baddha Konasana (Bound Angle Pose), you’ll really be able to see if you have flat feet or high arches.
+Placing a tennis ball between your feet to gently roll back and forth will help stretch the fascia.

-Viparita Karani - Legs Up the Wall with a V stretch.
-Taking the legs wide into a V shape provides a gentle stretch for the abductor muscles.
-Tight inner thigh muscles can overload the foot arch causing pain or an imbalance in the feet during walking.
-Legs Up the Wall also relieves edema of the lower extremities as well as providing for the force placed upon the feet during the day.
+Coming into Viparaita Karani (Legs Up the Wall) with the legs in a wide V-shape provides a gentle stretch for the abductor muscles.
+Tight inner thigh muscles can overload the arch of the foot, causing pain or an imbalance in the feet during walking.
+Legs Up the Wall also relieves edema of the lower extremities and provides relief from the force placed upon the feet during the day.

 Foot Massage for Tired Feet

-For a bonus treat for your feet, practice self-foot massage regularly.
+Practice self-foot massage at the end of a yoga sequence for a bonus treat for your feet.
 Add a few drops of essential oils to any oil or lotion you use for a foot massage for added luxuriousness.
-Chamomile, lavender and eucalyptus each have anti-inflammatory and analgesic properties.
+Chamomile, lavender, and eucalyptus each have anti-inflammatory and analgesic properties.